adamsthws/cloudflare_tools/ddns_updater/README.md

 ## WHAT IT DOES

 - It compares the current external (WAN) IP address with the DNS IP record of the domain.
-- If different, it updates the domain's DNS A record at cloudflare to relect the machine's IP.
+- If different, it updates the domain's DNS A record at cloudflare to relect the machine's WAN IP.
 - Similar to DuckDNS / No-IP / DynDNS but for your own domain on Cloudflare.

 ## INSTALLATION